denniscwylie/sarks/sarks_vignette.md

 where n is the number of input sequences.

-To get a sense of the intuition behind the values in (1): If we take halfWindow=n/20, we get a full smoothing window of size 2*halfWindow+1 ≈ 10 , which amounts to looking for motifs which would be expected to occur about once in every 10 input sequences.
+To get a sense of the intuition behind the values in (1): If we take `halfWindow`=n/20, we get a full smoothing window of size 2*`halfWindow`+1 ≈ 10, which amounts to looking for motifs which would be expected to occur about once in every 10 input sequences.

 The user should of course feel free to vary these fractions in either direction based on his or her own data and goals!
-Especially if the number n of input sequences is very high, so that n/20 is very large (say, in the thousands or more), these halfWindow values may be larger than optimal.
+Especially if the number n of input sequences is very high, so that n/20 is very large (say, in the thousands or more), these `halfWindow` values may be larger than optimal.

-Another consideration to keep in mind when choosing halfWindow values is that there is a link between n, the average sequence length |w|, halfWindow, the size (really entropy) of the sequence alphabet and the length k of the k-mer motif sequences sarks is likely to detect.
+Another consideration to keep in mind when choosing `halfWindow` values is that there is a link between n, the average sequence length |w|, `halfWindow`, the size (really entropy) of the sequence alphabet and the length k of the k-mer motif sequences sarks is likely to detect.
 Assuming an approximately uniformly distributed alphabet (often not a valid assumption in practice) of a distinct characters: